DIY Hardwood Plank Floors from Plywood

 T measured these smaller spaces and cut boards individually to each space.
 It would make sense that they would all be about the same size, but oddly, they were not.
 So each one has to be cut slightly separately.
 If you have baseboard to put back up, it does cover small spaces from the wall.
 So it gives you a little wiggle room.

-Fourth: secure them with Liquid Nails LN-903G Gallon Heavy Duty Adhesive" target="_blank">liquid nails and a nail gun
+Fourth: secure the boards with liquid nails and a nail gun

 We did two nails on each end of the board and two in the middle since they are long planks, in order to make sure they stay down.